Modern architecture of Kaunas: Public buildings

 Few administrative buildings were constructed in Kaunas during the interwar period.
-Although the new capital urgently needed premises for government functions, Kaunas was always regarded only as a temporary capital, with the expectation that the capital would eventually return to Vilnius.
-As a result, existing buildings were adapted for administrative use: the Presidential Palace was located in the former residence of the Kaunas Governor, the Ministry of Foreign Affairs operated from the building of the Žemės Bankas, and the Seimas (parliament) initially met in a gymnasium building.
+Although the new capital urgently needed premises for government functions, Kaunas was always regarded only as a temporary capital, with the expectation that the capital would eventually return to Vilnius, thus its status was not formalized in any official document (see also: Union for the Liberation of Vilnius).
+As a result, existing buildings were adapted for administrative use: the Presidential Palace was located in the former residence of the Kaunas Governor, the Ministry of Foreign Affairs operated from the building of the Žemės Bankas, and the Constituent Assembly of Lithuania and later Seimas (parliament) initially met in the Kaunas City Theatre and a gymnasium building.
 One of the few exceptions was the Palace of the Ministry of Justice (Teisingumo ministerijos rūmai), designed by architect Frykas and completed in 1929; from 1936 the Seimas also convened there.

 During this period, many public and representative buildings were erected to serve as meeting places for various communities and organizations.
-The Palace of Labour (Darbo rūmai), designed by Adolfas Lukošaitis and completed in 1939 (Vytauto Ave.
+The Palace of Labour (Darbo rūmai), designed by architect Adolfas Lukošaitis and completed in 1939 (Vytauto Ave.
 79), hosted educational, cultural, and social events for workers.
 The St. Zita Women's Charitable Society occupied its own purpose-built house (1924, Gimnazijos St. 7).
-The Catholic youth organization Ateitininkai was housed in its own headquarters (Ateitininkų sąjungos rūmai, Laisvės Ave.
-13).
-On Nemuno Street stood the building of the Jewish community.
+The Catholic youth organization Ateitininkai was housed in its own headquarters (Ateitininkų sąjungos rūmai) at Laisvės Ave.
+13. On Nemuno Street stood the building of the Jewish community.